tyreepearson/field-workshops-terraform/docs/index.md

 - Sometimes, you will want multiple fail test cases and corresponding mocks.
 - You might even want more than 1 pass test case and mock.

+???

+Its important that as your tf practice grows and expands, that you update the mocks. you dont want to run into issues based on old mocks that no longer reflect whats in use based on the current provider upgrades. you might have certain circumstances that one workspace uses a different version of their provider so the mocks download need to match that version.
 ---
 name: polcy-with-cli
 # Test Your Policy with the CLI